rom1mouret/generative_rf/README.md

 As targets/labels are not involved in the generation process, GenerativeRF readily works for both regression and classification.
 The algorithm would be more accurate if it were taking into account the distribution of the target in each leaf.
-In practice, however, since by design the variance/entropy of the target is near zero at the leaf level, it is not worth customizing the algorithm for either classification or regression.
+In practice, however, since by design the variance/entropy of the target is near zero at the leaf level, leaves provide little information and it is not worth customizing the algorithm for either classification or regression.

 The method used by GenerativeRF has a lot in common with [uncertainty sampling](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), so I would not be surprised if it were to perform well in an [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) setting.
 Another area where it could be useful is [knowledge distillation](https://en.wikipedia.org/wiki/Knowledge_distillation), but I wouldn't put my money on it.